kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 workload, err := buildFlatWorkload(items, opts)
 ```

-`flatLeafItems` first converts the selected LWS-owned fields, then lowers any
+`flatLeafItems` passes selected leader/worker building blocks directly as
-composite-level block to
+`PodGroupData`.
+For an LWS or replica block selected for flat materialization,
-`workloadbuilder.SchedulingConfig`: policy, topology, and disruption keep
+it lowers the embedded composite policy, constraints, and disruption mode to
-their meaning; an LWS-specific `resourceClaims` list is attached to the
+the equivalent `PodGroupData`; resource claims are already the upstream
-lowered leaf; explicit `minGroupCount` has already been rejected; and the
+pod-group type and are attached to that leaf.
+Explicit `minGroupCount` has
-LWS-derived pod count becomes the leaf Gang minimum.
-Leader/worker inputs use
+already been rejected, and the LWS-derived pod count becomes the leaf Gang
-standard `PodGroupData` with no lowering. `buildFlatWorkload` builds each leaf
+minimum. `buildFlatWorkload` builds each leaf and merges templates when role
-and merges templates when role mode produces two.
+mode produces two.

 On create, each `OldRoot` is nil.
 On update it is the previous input for the
 same level so the builder can check immutability.
 LWS-specific checks